aaronp24/nvidia-versions/README.md

     `nvnewsUrls` map.
 Try to keep this list roughly sorted, just for aesthetics.

 3. Link to the forum post from Google+.
-Record the post ID from that in URLs.hs on a comment line; these are just saved for posterity and aren't actually used.

 4. Add a line for the new driver to the `nvidiaUrls` map in URLs.hs.
 Use the appropriate helper function for the URL scheme used by this release, or add